 Green Behaviours...
 Amber Behaviours...
-Red Behaviours... are part of safe and healthy sexual development which are: • displayed between children or young people of similar age or developmental ability• reflect curiosity, experimentation, consensual activities and positive choices are potentially outside of safe and healthy development due to: • age or developmental differences• activity type, frequency, duration or context are clearly outside of safe and healthy development and: • involve much more coerciveness, secrecy, compusiveness & threat• require action from school & other agencies
+Red Behaviours... are part of safe and healthy sexual development which are: • displayed between children or young people of similar age or developmental ability• reflect curiosity, experimentation, consensual activities and positive choices• 'normal' but inappropriate within the school/classroom setting are potentially outside of safe and healthy development due to: • age or developmental differences• activity type, frequency, duration or context are clearly outside of safe and healthy development and: • involve much more coerciveness, secrecy, compusiveness & threat• require action from school & other agencies